History of Taganrog: Trade and economy development in the 19th century

 The market played a key role in the city life and influenced also its appearance.
 From the beginning of the 19th century the city had rich private residences and social buildings.
 The commercial Taganrog became one of the largest industrial cities of the Russian South.
 By the end of the 19th century grew the number of educational institutions.
 During the second half of the 19th century the foreign trade turnover of Taganrog increased distinctly.
 Already at the beginning of the 20th century Taganrog held the second place in Russia in the importation and the sixth in the quantity of exported products.
 Due to dramatic developments in domestic commerce, the fairs lost their dominant role, and the stores, these 'eternal trade points' started to appear in the city.
 Petrovskaya Street and Gogolevski Street turned into main commercial highways of Taganrog.
 The foreign investments into Russian economy influenced the development of a large-scale industry in Taganrog.
 In 1896 with Belgian investments, started the construction of the iron-and-steel factory.
 The factory began to function a year later.
 The plant produced iron beams, railings, pipes, railway bands, iron sheets, rolled steel.

 In 1896 the Belgian company Albert Neuve, Wilde & Co started the building of the boiler plant.
 Besides the boilers, the works produced metallurgical constructions, iron and coppery castings, although it was inferior to the steel plant in the production volume and workers quantity.
 The tannery, founded in 1853, passed into the hands of the Belgian experts and was distinctly enlarged then.
 Since the 1870 the roadwork was expanded.
 By the end of the century the main part of the city streets was already paved.
 At the same time the greenery was planted in the city center.

 In 1866, the new city theatre building was erected by the Italian architect Londeron.
 Thanks to the excellent acoustics of its hall, the Taganrog Theatre gained a nationwide glory.
 The plays of Anton Chekhov, Maxim Gorky, A.N.
 Ostrovsky, William Shakespeare were performed here.
 The special pride of the citizens was the Italian opera, financed by the local merchants, patrons of art.
 Taganrog theater had its own Italian opera from 1866 to 1875.
 In 1876, the first City Library was opened by the governor Johan Hampus Furuhjelm.
 In 1898 the regional museum was founded.
 In 1907 the first Mirage cinema was built, a few years later the wooden building of the circus was erected.
 In 1871 the first private newspaper Azovski Vestnik (Azov Bulletin) was established, later renamed Taganrogski Verstnik (Taganrog Bulletin).
 Among the city intellectuals were artists, musicians and columnists.

+Alekseevskaya Women's Gymnasium existed in Taganrog between 1911 and 1917.